se-edu/learningresources/contents/security/crossSiteScripting/crossSiteScripting.md

 ## Where to go from here?

-Although XSS is the most common web application vulnerability, there are also many other vulnerabilities.
-It is important to be aware of the other vulnerabilities to properly secure your web application.
+Although XSS is the most common web application vulnerability, there are also many other types of vulnerabilities.
+It is important to be aware of them to properly secure your web application.
 Here is a statistical
 <a href="https://www.ptsecurity.com/upload/corporate/ww-en/analytics/Web-application-attacks-2018-eng.pdf" target="_blank">report</a> on web application vulnerabilities and a graphical summary retrieved from it:

 ![Graphical Statistic](./Images/StatisticGraphic.png)